nickbrandt/GitLab/doc/user/incident_management/index.md

 ### Auto-creation

-GitLab Issues can automatically be created as a result of an Alert notification.
-An Issue created this way will contain error information to help you further debug the error.
+GitLab issues can automatically be created as a result of an alert notification.
+An issue created this way will contain error information to help you further debug the error.

 ### Issue templates